 In June 2016 Victorian and Edwardian British Industrial Architecture was published by the Crowood Press, with 150 illustrations; here’s a link http://www.crowood.com/details.asp?isbn=9781785001895&t=Victorian-and-Edwardian-British-Industrial-Architecture.

 Later in 2016 came Public Art 1945-95 for Historic England, and here’s the link for a downloadable copy https://historicengland.org.uk/images-books/publications/iha-public-art-1945-95/

-Finally, look out for news of my upcoming book ‘England’s Co-operative Movement: An Architectural History’, to be published by Liverpool University Press for Historic England in late September 2020.
+Next, ‘England’s Co-operative Movement: An Architectural History’ was published by Liverpool University Press for Historic England in September 2020.
 More details on its LUP web page here https://liverpooluniversitypress.co.uk/books/id/53142/